 Back home in the UK, the group enjoyed a couple of minor hits with "A Little You" and "Thou Shalt Not Steal" and appeared in the low budget musical film Everyday's A Holiday, as singing chefs at a holiday camp.
 In 1966, they recorded a whole album's worth of Disney film songs and their final album release, "Oliver In The Underworld" was really a children's album.
 When they finally bowed out with Graham Gouldman's "Susan Tuba" in 1970, Freddie went on to star in the successful British children's series Little Big Time.

 In 1976, Garrity put the band back on the road with a new line-up.
 It was short-lived, but they did oldies tours in England, the US and in Australia.
 Twelve years later, in 1988, he got his first serious acting role in a production of The Tempest.
 Freddie also appeared in several British theatre productions and continued to work with different versions of The Dreamers.
 The original members of the band all retired from the music business.
 Pete Birrell became a taxi driver, Roy Crewsdon bought a bar in the Canary Isles and Derek Quinn went to work for a soft drink company.
 Bernie Dwyer dropped out of site for many years and died on December 4th, 2002 at the age of 62.
 By 2004, Freddie Garrity's health began to fail and following an American tour he had a heart attack.
 He suffered from systemic sclerosis and had trouble breathing, spending much of his time in a wheelchair.
 Freddie died on May 19th, 2006, at the age of 65.

-In the final analysis, Freddie and The Dreamers are remembered most for their wacky stage show, and for being able to come up with a couple of light-hearted hits at the height of Beatlemania.
+In the final analysis, Freddie And The Dreamers are remembered most for their wacky stage show, and for being able to come up with a couple of light-hearted hits at the height of The British Invasion.